Maraneshi/MiniRayTracer/README.md

 # MiniRayTracer
-A path tracer hobby project, runs on Windows and Linux.
+A CPU path tracer, runs on Windows and Linux.
 Initial implementation and scenes based on [Peter Shirley's minibook series on ray tracing](https://in1weekend.blogspot.com/).

 ### Help